alexcoder04/iserv2go/SECURITY.md

 # Security Policy

 ## Supported Versions

 Please use our latest release.
-Older releases may be out-of-date and latest git not stable yet.
+Older releases may be out-of-date and the latest git commit not stable yet.

 ## Reporting a Vulnerability